The Binjai On The Park – Live Among The Elites

 The KLCC area has been a favorite amongst expatriates and the rich – it’s highly sought after for its high rental yields as well as capital appreciation.
-The asking price hovers around MYR2,000 per square foot – it remains firmly in the upper tier as far as pricing is concerned, and a clear favorite among affluent investors.
-It is also notably more expensive that nearby KLCC condominiums, like the Marc Residence.
+The asking price hovers around MYR2,500 per square foot – it remains firmly in the upper tier as far as pricing is concerned, and a clear favorite among affluent investors.
+It is also notably more expensive than nearby KLCC condominiums, like its neighbours Park Seven and Stonor Park, or the exquisite Marc Residence.

-KLCC is arguably the most successful integrated development in the Klang Valley, and for this reason the area has progressed significantly in the recent years.
+In the final analysis, KLCC is arguably the most successful integrated development in the Klang Valley, and for this reason the area has progressed significantly in the recent years.
 It has got a prestigious address which draws in multinationals and local businesses alike.
-Residency in KLCC is also appealling due to its vibrant nightlife and proximity to the heart of the Golden Triangle shopping district (Jalan Bukit Bintang).
+Residency in KLCC is also appealing due to its vibrant nightlife and proximity to the heart of the Golden Triangle shopping district (Jalan Bukit Bintang).
 Not surprisingly, KLCC remains a firm choice among the expatriates (who may go to work in one of the commercial buildings inside the KLCC enclave) as well as the more affluent locals.